UCL HEP Postgraduate Opportunities

 The UCL high-energy physics group is a large group with over 70 members, including nearly 30 Ph.D. students.
 We have a diverse programme addressing these key questions and offer research degrees in the following areas:

 - Studies of Standard Model processes at the energy frontier and Properties of the Higgs Boson and Physics Beyond the Standard Model - analysis of data from the Large Hadron Collider.
 The excitement from the discovery by the ATLAS Experiment of what looks like the Higgs boson continues and the focus has shifted in determining the properties of the new boson and comparing them to the Standard Model predictions.
 The UCL group is heavily engaged in these studies, as well as leading measurements of key Standard Model processes.
+We are also leading analyses to search for new resonances with masses at the TeV scale or above, decaying to pairs of Higgs bosons or W/Z bosons, which are predicted in many theories beyond the Standard Model.

 - Neutrino Physics - the MINOS(+) experiment is seeking to elucidate the nature of neutrino oscillations, with an extension called MINOS+ planned for the future.
 The NEMO experiment is searching for neutrinoless double-beta decay, which is one of the few methods to directly determine the mass of the neutrino and to determine whether it is a Dirac or Majorana particle.
 The successor to NEMO, called SuperNEMO, is under construction, and UCL is leading the project, both in the UK and internationally.